telerik/ajax-docs/controls/scheduler/mobile-support/responsive-adaptive-and-elastic-capabilities.md

 As of Q1 2014 a new **Mobile** rendering mode is introduced for the **RadScheduler** control.
 The goal is to stay in line with the latest trends in the web development and make **RadScheduler** UI components responsive and user friendly on mobile devices (tablets, smart phones etc.).

->caution Please note that the RadScheduler mobile rendering rely on native input elements (input type = “date|time|number”) and could not work properly on browser that does not support them.
+>caution Please note that the RadScheduler mobile rendering relies on native input elements (input type = “date|time|number”) and could not work properly on browser that does not support them.
 >